ijameela/chatbot-project/README.md

 # chatbot-project
 First capstone
-This is my chatbot project
+this is my chatbot project